 Children who take time off school to attend medical appointments will be expected to provide evidence of the appointment card.
 If this cannot be provided, the absence will be recorded as unauthorised.
 Please may we ask parents to make appointments before or after school or in the holidays wherever possible.
 This keeps disruptions to your child's learning to a minimum.

 If you would like to take your child out of school for a holiday or other event, please complete an Application for Pupil Leave of Absence form which is available at the bottom of this article.
 Where possible, it should be completed 6 weeks before the first date of requested absence.
-You will receive a formal response from the Headteacher, after considering the reasons for your request.
+You will receive a formal response from the Head of School, after considering the reasons for your request.

 As the weather gets colder, it is unavoidable that children and staff will pick up colds and winter vomiting bugs.
 To limit infections, please note that if your child experiences either vomiting or diarrhoea, to limit the spread of infection to others, they MUST NOT return to school until they have been clear for a full 48 hours from the last bout of vomiting or diarrhoea.
 We are not being fussy; this is strict legislation from the Local Health Authority and helps to stop the spread of infection.
-Thank you for complying to this rule at all times.
+Thank you for complying with this rule at all times.